There are many excellent day trips from Havana you can take.

 Whether you want to spend a day at the beach, visit another city, enjoy an easy hike of get deep in the nature of Cuba, you won’t have a hard time organizing a day trip.
 Continue reading for a selection of the best ones.

 Playas del Este

 Playas del Este is the obvious choice for day trips from Havana if you want to spend a day at the beach.
 Known as the Havana Riviera, Playas del Este are located at just 30 minutes drive from Cuba.
-You will find a whopping 50 km of white sand beaches lined with palm trees, which fortunately haven’t seen the level of development and construction that changed the face of Varadero.
+You will find a whopping 50 km (31 miles) of white sand beaches lined with palm trees, which fortunately haven’t seen the level of development and construction that changed the face of Varadero.
 The best beach is Santa Maria.

 If you happen to be in Cuba in the winter months, between January and April, you will likely have the beaches to yourself – Cubans believe it is too cold to go to the beach then.

 HOW TO GET THERE: You can easily get to these beaches by public transportation, as there are buses leaving from Havana.
 Trains leave from Havana’s Estación Central.
 Alternatively, you can opt for a taxi ride (but make sure to negotiate the fare) or the hop-on hop-off Havana bus tour, which departs roughly every 30 minutes.

 Lovers of Hemingway will certainly want to follow his footsteps and explore the places he loved.

 Cojimar is a small town located east of Havana.
 It’s a place where Hemingway spent a lot of time, where he’d find inspiration for his books – it is rumored that it is where he got inspired to write The Old Man And The Sea, which got him the Nobel Prize for Literature in 1954 (which he dedicated to Cuba, thus officially becoming a national hero).

 Finca Vigia is located south of Havana.
 It’s where Hemingway used to live and now houses a museum entirely dedicated to him.